Call Now : (480) 921-0200

 Installation and Labor Costs

-Labor rates vary by region and by project type (new build vs. retrofit).
-Complex installations, like recessed housings or hidden boxes, can raise costs due to extra work and materials.
+Labor rates will also vary by region and project type (new build vs. retrofit).
+The cost of rolling shutter installation can also increase for complex installations, which involve things like recessed housings or hidden boxes, making additional labor and materials a requirement.

-Tip: Always confirm whether your quote includes both the product and installation fees to avoid surprise charges.
+Tip: Always ask whether your quote includes product and installation costs to avoid surprise fees.

 Customization and Added Features

-Custom color finishes, wind locks, backup battery systems, or integration with smart home technology can enhance your shutter’s functionality but also increase cost.
+Custom color finishes, wind locks, backup battery systems, or integration with smart home technology can enhance your shutter’s functionality, but they can also increase the cost of having your rolling shutters installed.

-While these features aren’t essential for everyone, they’re often worth it for homeowners seeking convenience and a tailored appearance.
+While these features aren’t essential and necessary for everyone, they’re often worth it for homeowners seeking convenience and a tailored appearance.

 Cost Drivers at A Glance